Highlight

 Space exploration

-Swarm systems are being researched by NASA researchers and ISRO researchers for planetary exploration purposes.
+NASA and ISRO researchers are researching swarm systems for planetary exploration.
 For example, a team of small rovers could map Mars or the Moon more safely and quickly than a single rover.
-The small rovers would each be able to explore independently but share their collected data to create a collective map and reasoning with the mapping process, to track and locate food (i.e., exploring anthropogenics), inspired by how ants work to forage for food.
+The small rovers would each be able to explore independently but share their collected data to create a collective map and reason with the mapping process to track and locate food (i.e., exploring anthropogenic sources), inspired by how ants forage for food.

 India’s Research and Startups in the Swarm Space